 Birds of prey

 One of my favourite families of birds of Australian Outback is the birds of prey.
 These magnificent hunters come in all shapes and sizes from giant eagles to curious owls to tiny little nightjars.

-Australia’s second largest eagle – the Wedge-tailed eagle is reasonably common in the region.
+Australia’s second-largest eagle – the Wedge-tailed eagle is a common outback bird.
 Most sightings of Wedgies occur at fresh kills.
 You would typically see several birds perched on a tree near the kill, waiting for their turn to feed.

 Unfortunately, the large proportion of the kills available to the birds is the road-kill, and the birds themselves occasionally get run-over while feeding on the road.